mostafatantawy99/TodoMe/README.md

 * Supports filtering by statuses

-* Uses Realm to for Database Manager
+* Uses Realm as Database Manager

 * Uses a Graph Library for Graphs